phpgears/event-sourcing/README.md

 $customAggregate = CustomAggregate::create($aggregateId);
 $customAggregate->doSomething();

-foreach ($customAggregate->collectRecordedAggregateEvents() as $aggregateEvent) {
-    $aggregateStore->store($aggregateEvent);
-}
+$eventStore->store($customAggregate->collectRecordedAggregateEvents());
 ```

 #### Aggregate Events vs Domain Events

+> This is a key difference between this package and other Event Sourcing libraries out there

 Aggregate roots can collect two fundamentally different types of events, Aggregate events have already been discussed in the section above, the second kind of events are Domain events which represent facts relevant to the Domain

 They differ drastically and conceptually on who are this events relevant or meant to.
-While Aggregate Events are meant _only_ for the Event Sourcing system, that is Event Store persistence, Aggregate root reconstruction, Projection, Snapshotting, Sagas and optionally other derivatives, Domain Events are relevant to the application Domain in itself, that is this or other parts or Bounded Contexts, of your system
+While Aggregate Events are meant _only_ for the Event Sourcing system, that is Event Store persistence, Aggregate root reconstitution, Projection, Snapshotting, Sagas and others, Domain Events are relevant to the application Domain in itself, that is this and/or other parts or Bounded Contexts of your system

+**You should NEVER use Aggregate events to drive your application execution or signal other parts of your system, You MUST use Domain events for those purposes**

 Domain events must be collected and sent to an event bus, head to [gears/event](https://github.com/phpgears/event) to learn more about this topic